Ricardomol/pazdera.github.io/_posts/2015-09-28-marketing-for-open-source-projects-3.md

 - marketing
 ---

-Even though you probably don’t charge people anything, you still need to promote your project a little before it takes off.
+Even though you don’t charge people anything for using it, you still need to promote your project a little before it takes off.
 How else would anyone learn about it?
 People are busy these days and with so much open-source code, the competition for contributors is pretty stiff.